analog-nico/pxl/README.md

 Assuming you host your own blog with your Express app you can do the following to easily answer the question:

 1. Extend the link to the post on your own blog by the query `?pxl=<created pxl>`.
 Your html markup then contains: `<a href="http://mysite.com/blog/10-things-you-didnt-know?pxl=<created pxl>">10 things you didn't know</a>`
+2. Unless you shorten the link as described for question 3, make sure caching is disabled for this link.
+You may use [`nocache`](https://www.npmjs.com/package/nocache) to achieve this.
-2. This library provides:
+3. This library provides:
     - A `createPxl(...)` function to generate the new code that you use for `<created pxl>` and
     - A `trackPxl` middleware to bump up a counter each time the blog post url is accessed &ndash; that is the recipient clicks on the link to the post on your own blog.
-3. Since you are really clever you generate a new pxl code for each email you send out so you can track if the link was clicked by each recipient individually.
+4. Since you are really clever you generate a new pxl code for each email you send out so you can track if the link was clicked by each recipient individually.

 ### Question 3: Did the recipient click on the link to the post on an external blog?